wvulibraries/image-ads/README.md

  ```

-If the number of images recieved needs to be limited this can be done by adding a querystring to the end of the url.
+If the number of images recieved needs to be limited this can be done by adding a query string to the end of the url.
 An example of this would be if the images need to be limited to 7.

 	http://localhost:8090/admin/image_manager/includes/ajax/getImages.php?limit=7

-# Making the Vagrant Box use SSL:
-Should run everything from the bootstrap.

-## PUMA
+## PUMA Using SSL (Needed for CAS)

+1. Starts puma using custom configs.
-Start Puma Server in using custom configs `bundle exec puma -C config/puma.rb`
+  - `bundle exec puma -C config/puma.rb`
+2. Be sure that in the `config/application.rb` the line `config.forced_ssl = true` is present and un-commented.
+3. Have some self signed ssl tickets generated and placed in the /etc/httpd/ssl folders.
+  - You may have to make the SSL tickets and make the ssl directory
+  - `sudo mkdir /etc/httpd/ssl`
+  - Replace ${APP_NAME} with your applications name, or web address.
+Ex: imageads.mysite.com or imageads.lib.wvu.edu
+  - `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/httpd/ssl/${APP_NAME}.key -out /etc/httpd/ssl/${APP_NAME}.crt -subj '/CN=localhost/O=My Company Name LTD./C=US'`